COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 These patterns are described in comparison with normal grief and highlight deviations from the normal patterns.
 Authors have developed a wide variety of theories and descriptive labels for abnormal grief patterns, but these labels have very limited empirical validity:

-Empirical support also exists for chronic or complicated grief, a pattern of responding in which persons experience symptoms of common grief but do so for a much longer time than the typical year or two.
+Empirical support also exists for chronic or complicated grief, a pattern of responding in which persons experience symptoms of common grief but do so for a much longer time than the typical 1 or 2 years.
 Chronic or complicated grief is thought to occur in about 15% to 30% of bereaved persons.
 It may look very much like major depression, generalized anxiety, and possibly post-traumatic stress.
-However, these terms have fallen out of favor in the treatment community, replaced by the updated and more specific diagnostic criteria of DSM-5 (prolonged grief disorder) and ICD-11 (persistent complex bereavement disorder).
+However, these terms have fallen out of favor in the treatment community, replaced by the updated and more specific diagnostic criteria of DSM-5 (persistent complex bereavement disorder) and ICD-11 (prolonged grief disorder).

 Prolonged, Persistent, or Complex Grief